Back to blog

 • Officers.
 The roles and responsibilities of the president, vice president, secretary, and treasurer.

 • Amendment process.
-How the bylaws themselves can be changed (usually by a simple majority or two-thirds vote at a meeting).
+How the bylaws themselves can be changed, usually by a simple majority or two-thirds vote at a meeting.

 The Hierarchy

-The full hierarchy, from top to bottom:
+The full hierarchy, top to bottom:

-2. 2.CC&Rs (Declaration) — Recorded against the property.
+2. 2.CC&Rs (Declaration), recorded against the property.
 Highest-ranking community document.

-3. 3.Articles of Incorporation — Creates the HOA as a legal entity.
+3. 3.Articles of Incorporation, creates the HOA as a legal entity.

-5. 5.Rules and Regulations — Day-to-day rules adopted by the board.
+5. 5.Rules and Regulations, day-to-day rules adopted by the board.

-6. 6.Board Resolutions — Specific decisions by the board.
+6. 6.Board Resolutions, specific decisions by the board.

 Why the Distinction Matters

-CC&Rs affect your daily life.
-They determine what color you can paint your house, whether you can have a dog over 50 pounds, whether you can rent your property, and what happens if you don't pay your assessments.
+CC&Rs affect your daily life as a buyer.
+They determine what color you can paint your house, whether you can have a dog over 50 pounds, whether you can rent your property, and what happens if you fall behind on assessments.
+Bylaws affect your governance rights, they determine whether you can attend board meetings, how you vote on community issues, and what recourse you have when you disagree with the board.

 • Board authority provisions.
 How much power does the board have?
 Can they pass rules without homeowner input?

-Bylaws are the document to reference when there's a dispute.
+For agents, the key distinction is simpler: CC&Rs are the document your buyer needs to review.
+Point them to the sections that matter: rental restrictions, pet rules, architectural controls, assessment authority, and maintenance responsibilities.
+Bylaws are the document you pull out when there's a dispute.
 If the board makes a decision your client disagrees with, the bylaws define the process for challenging it.

 Common Confusion Points

-"The HOA changed the rules — can they do that?"
+"The HOA changed the rules, can they do that?"

 "The board fined me without a hearing."